gitter-badger/stc-clock/README.md

 ## Acknowledgments
 * [zerog2k](https://github.com/zerog2k) for his original STC DIY Clock work
 * STC and zerog2k for the ADC code used in the LDR and temperature measurement code
+* Jack Ganssle et al at The Embedded Muse for the [initial switch debouncing idea]http://www.ganssle.com/debouncing.htm
 * Maxim Integrated for their DS1302 app note and [8051 example code](https://www.maximintegrated.com/en/app-notes/index.mvp/id/3449)
 * All the contributors to the SDCC tool set